ReactiveBayes/RxInfer.jl/docs/src/manuals/inference-execution.md

 ### [Feeding observations](@id user-guide-inference-execution-observations)

 By default (without any extra factorisation constraints) model specification implies Belief Propagation message passing update rules.
-In case of BP algorithm `ReactiveMP` package computes an exact Bayesian posteriors with a single message passing iteration.
+In case of BP algorithm `RxInfer` package computes an exact Bayesian posteriors with a single message passing iteration.
 To enforce Belief Propagation message passing update rule for some specific factor node user may use `where { q = FullFactorisation() }` option.
 Read more in [Model Specification](@ref user-guide-model-specification) section.
 To perform a message passing iteration we need to pass some data to all our data inputs that were created with [`datavar` function](@ref user-guide-model-specification-data-variables) during model specification.

 To feed an observation for a specific data input we use `update!` function: